 Our technologies are at the heart of a wide array of robotics products available today, from companion robots including Anki Vector, Elli Q and Sony Aibo, to multimedia robots like Cerevo Tripon and Keecker, to labor-saving machines such as robotic vacuum cleaners from iRobot, Ecovacs, and Panasonic.
 With the Qualcomm Robotics RB3 Platform, we aim to bring our cutting-edge AI, edge compute and connectivity technologies into the hands of many more robotics innovators to help spur the fast development and commercialization of a new generation of useful and intelligent robots in agriculture, consumer, delivery, inspection, service, smart manufacturing/Industry 4.0, warehousing and logistics, and other applications. -Dev Singh, the director of business development and head of autonomous robotics, drones and intelligent machines at Qualcomm Technologies, Inc.

-The main technical features of the platforms include heterogeneous computing architecture, Qualcomm AI Engine, dual 14-bit Qualcomm Spectra 20 ISP camera, and video, high level of security, robust sensor and microphone support, integrated 4G/LTE and CBRS support.
+The main technical features of the platforms include heterogeneous computing architecture, Qualcomm AI Engine, dual 14-bit Qualcomm Spectra 20 ISP camera and video, high level of security, robust sensor and microphone support, and integrated 4G/LTE and CBRS support.

 We are delighted to be working with Qualcomm Technologies to help developers easily build intelligent robotics functions using AWS cloud services and then deploy their application onto a commercial grade, scalable hardware platform.
 Our collaboration is designed to give robotics developers a complete cloud-to-the-edge solution, accelerating development, providing intelligence out of the box, and easing robotic lifecycle management. – Roger Barga, the GM of AWS Robotics and Automation Services, Amazon Web Services, Inc.